AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 ```
 We should be able to see the log statement getting printed.

-We can install nodemon in our project folder.
+We can install a nodemon in our project folder.
 Nodemon is a utility that will monitor for any changes in our source and automatically restart our server.
-On executing the below on command line, will create a devDependencies section in package.json.
+On executing the below on command line, this will create a devDependencies section in package.json.
 This is particularly useful when you want to run tests as you make changes.

 ```shell
 npm install nodemon --save-dev